Zeppen/xbmc-pvr-spotify/Readme.md

 The main discussion for spotyxbmc is [here](http://forum.xbmc.org/showthread.php?t=67012) A discusion concerning a unified music addon frontend can be read [here](http://forum.xbmc.org/showthread.php?t=105147).

+You must have a valid spotify premium account to be able to use spotyXBMC.

 Features and usage
 ------------------
+This implementation adds spotify content to the regular music categories under the music section, do not try to run the addon, its only there for settings!

 A video showing most of the features can be seen [here](http://www.youtube.com/watch?v=xFSdxKyWXpU).

 * Starred tracks, albums and artists will show up in the songs, albums and artists sections alongside the local music.